MATHURA VRINDAVAN TOURISM GUIDE:

 Inside The Adjacent Bhagwat Bhavan – a modern, towering, flamboyant great hulk also known as Gita Mandir – a garishly painted ceiling depicts scenes from Krishna’s life.
 No cameras are allowed into the complex, where although the shops and shrines combine to produce a park-like atmosphere,

-Manasi Ganga Kunda: is traditionally the starting and the end point of the circumambulation of Govardhana Hill.
+Manasi Ganga Kunda: is traditionally the starting and the endpoint of the circumambulation of Govardhana Hill.
 In the Mathura-Mahatmya it is recommended that one bathe in Manasi Ganga and then take darshan of Hrideva.
-This kunda is considered a million times more potent than the Ganges River, because by bathing in the Ganges River one gets liberation and by bathing here one achieves “Krishna prema,” love of Krishna.
+This kind is considered a million times more potent than the Ganges River because by bathing in the Ganges River one gets liberation and by bathing here one achieves “Krishna Prema,” love of Krishna.